Eldern45/DSYoutubeAnalytics/README.md

 2. Press Ctrl + Shift + P and type _"Python: Create Environment"_ (functionality was checked with Python 3.12.6)
 3. VSCode will offer you to install dependencies from requirements.txt.
 If not, open the terminal and install them yourself with _pip install -r requirements.txt_.
 4. For running Jupyter notebook files, you should install the offered extensions.
 After that, select the kernel (your created .venv).
 5. To be able to run the prediction app, run all cells from the prediction.ipynb file.
 It will take 5-10 minutes.
-It will create _random_forest_model.pkl_, which is necessary for running the appliocation.
+It will create _random_forest_model.pkl_, which is necessary for running the application.
 6. Congratulations, you are all set!